-Issuing Office: U.S. Army Engineer District, Jacksonville
+U.S. Army Engineer District, Jackson Tole Issuing Office:

-NOTE: The term "you" and its derivatives, as used in this is permit, means the permittee or any future transferee.
-The term "this office" refers to the appropriate district or division office of the Corps of Engineers having jurisdiction over the permitted activity or the appropriate official of that office acting under the authority of the commanding officer.
+NOTE: The term "you" and its derivatives, as used in this & permit, means the permittee or any future transferee.
+The term "this office" refers to the eppropriate district or division office of the Corps of Engineers having jurisdiction over the permitted activity or the appropriate official of that office acting under the authority of the commanding officer.